Years 7 - 9

 Select Entry Accelerated Learning Program (SEAL)

-Albert Park College conducts an accredited Select Entry Accelerated Learning Program (SEAL).
+Albert Park College offers an accredited Select Entry Accelerated Learning Program (SEAL).

-The program places greater emphasis on higher order thinking and learning skills, independent learning, and research.
-The central aim of the program is to provide educational experiences of an appropriate type and quality for a group of students identified through the selection processes as having exceptional academic and/ or intellectual ability and/or potential.
+The program places greater emphasis on critical thinking, creativity and problem solving, independent learning, and research.
+The central aim of the program is to provide a high challenge, high demand educational experiences for the students identified through the selection processes as having exceptional academic and/ or intellectual ability and/or potential.
 The program provides enrichment and extension opportunities for students across their schooling.
 In Year 10 SEAL students will be able to accelerate in their senior years by commencing studies in the Pre IB Program or the VCE.
 Eligible students will also have the option to pursue university enhancement subjects in Year 12.

-Students who register for the program will complete the testing at Albert Park College.
+Students who register for the program will complete the EduTest at Albert Park College.

 The Da Vinci Project - Year 9